OpenJobDescription/openjd-specifications/wiki/Home.md

 choice of render farm management tools to be daunting due to the effort required to update or replace their tooling around the render farm.
-We also heard from software developers that they were unable to realistically release render farm plugins for their own applications despite being the most qualified to do so, as the render farm landscape was fractured and releasing multiple plugins for different render farm solutions would quickly siphon all of their development capacity away from improving their software.
+We also heard from software developers that they were unable to realistically release render farm plugins for their own applications despite being the most qualified to do so, as the render farm landscape was fractured and releasing multiple plugins for different render farm solutions would quickly siphon all their development capacity away from improving their software.
 A standard way of defining render jobs, or really any type of work suited for completion on a render farm, makes tools and plugins portable and increases interoperability.